Last Updated: Mar. 24, 2026

 Velocity Team’s notes/confirmation that logs are done by the OMs/Vicki.

-OMs - MT Appearance tab showing the number of instances that the AM appeared in the Daily report on a weekly basis.
+Velocity: Estimating up to Client Approving/Velocity: Ready for INS up to In Negotiations MT Appearance tabs showing the number of instances that the AM appeared in the Daily report on a weekly basis.

 Responsibility: AMs/Vlad